zanyKhan/apnaCollege-demo/README.md

 # apnaCollege-demo
-This is first Git Repositry
+This is my first Git Repositry
+Author - Zainab Khan